gphotosuploader/gphotos-uploader-cli/.docs/configuration.md

 Must be an absolute path.
 Can expand the home folder tilde shorthand.

 ### `makeAlbums`
 If `makeAlbums.enabled` set to true, use the last folder path component as album name.
 You can customize the name of the created albums with `makeAlbums.use`.
+The `sourceFolder` is not taking into account, only child folders will be.

 Available options are: